 Principle of Locality and Realism

-According to the Copenhagen interpretation of quantum mechanics, as soon as we measure the position or momentum of a particle A, the position or momentum of particle B could be easily predicted with certainty.
+According to the Copenhagen interpretation of quantum mechanics, as soon as we measure the position or momentum of particle A, the position or momentum of particle B could be easily predicted with certainty.

 Therefore, for that to happen, the information has to be transferred faster than the speed of light, which is prohibited by the theory of relativity.
 Einstein termed this bizarre phenomenon as Spukhafte Fernwirkung or Spooky Action At a Distance.